Chr15w1986/Motor-Werks/README.md

   <br>
     <img width="600" src="static/assets/images/README-images/stripepaymentwindow.png">
   <br>

-  * After entering the information above and clicking `Pay`,<br>
+* After entering the information above and clicking 'Pay',<br>
-    the user is returned back to the site, to a payment confirmation page
+    the user is returned to the site to a payment confirmation page

   <br>
     <img width="600" src="static/assets/images/README-images/paymentconfirmation.png">
   <br>

 * If, however, the payment failed, or the payment cancelled,<br>
     the user is returned back to the site, to a payment cancelled page

   <br>
     <img width="600" src="static/assets/images/README-images/paymentfailed.png">
   <br>